AvalianceTest/React-test-lvl-2-v1/README.md

 - ES6
 - ANY JS HTTP CLIENT YOU WANT

-it would be nice if you include some automatic tests
+you'll have to add the search and sort posiblitis, it would be nice if you include some automatic tests

 one more think there is a json file in here "data.json" serve it using an http server of you choice and include it in your repo.